 Going Plant-Based 101 & Common Stumbling Block’s People Are Facing

 I love helping my clients with improving their health.
-Not only do I help guide them with a balanced diet with nutrition, I help them distinguish new eating habits, proper food combinations, or ways to improve their macro nutrient intake.
+Not only do I help guide them with a balanced diet with nutrition, but I also help them distinguish new eating habits, proper food combinations, or ways to improve their macronutrient intake.
 I ensure that they meet their goals, and introduce new ways for them to improve their lifestyle.

 EXCEEDING YOUR CARBOHYDRATE THRESHOLD: Many people start to eat more grains when looking to replace meat in their diet, and our bodies just aren’t designed for heavy consumption of complex carbohydrates.
 Consuming an amount of 15-20 carbohydrates per meal are easily tolerated.